86Box/docs/dev/builds.rst

 Standard
 --------

 Standard builds (**86Box**) are compiled with default options.
-Release versions of 86Box are based on these.
+Release versions of 86Box are based on standard builds.

 Debug
 -----

 Debug builds (**86Box-Debug**) are :ref:`standard builds <dev/builds:Standard>` compiled with debug symbols and no optimizations, to allow for debugging with ``gdb`` and other tools if you don't have a full 86Box development setup.
-These run slower than standard builds due to the removal of optimizations and addition of debugging features.
+Debug builds run slower than standard builds due to the removal of optimizations and addition of debugging features.

 Development
 -----------